DotNetTitan/vue-project/README.md

 ## IDE Setup

-We recommend using **Visual Studio Code** for development, with the following extensions:
+I recommend using **Visual Studio Code** for development, with the following extensions:
 - **Volar** (for Vue 3 support) – disable Vetur if installed.
 - **ESLint** (for consistent code quality)